Renormalization in Lorenz maps -- completely invariant sets and periodic orbits

 Before we present another result from the literature, let us recall one important definition.
 Suppose $g = (f^m, f^k)$ is a renormalization map of an expanding Lorenz map $f$.
 We say that $g$ is \textit{minimal}, if any other renormalization $\hat{g} = (f^s, f^t)$ of $f$ satisfies $s\geq m$, $t\geq k$.
+Let $\kappa$ be the minimal period over all periodic points of an expanding Lorenz map $f$.
+Then we say that $\kappa$ is the minimal period of $f$.
 Another main result of \cite{Ding} tries to relate renormalizations with periodic structure in Lorenz map.
 Strictly speaking, it asserts the following: \begin{thm}[{\cite[Thm~B]{Ding}}] Let $f$ be an expanding Lorenz map with minimal period $\kappa$, $1 < \kappa < \infty$.
 Then we have the following statements: \begin{enumerate} \item $f$ admits a unique $\kappa$-periodic orbit $O$. \item $D = \overline{\bigcup_{n=0}^\infty f^{-n}(O)}$ is the unique minimal completely invariant closed set of $f$. \item $f$ is renormalizable if and only if $[0,1]\setminus D\neq \emptyset$.
 If $f$ is renormalizable, then $R_Df$, the renormalization associated to $D$ by \eqref{eq:RE}, is the unique minimal renormalization of $f$. \item The following trichotomy holds: (i) $D = [0,1]$, (ii) $D =O$, (iii) $D$ is a Cantor set. \end{enumerate} \end{thm} As we will see later, in particular in Remark~\ref{rem:thmb}, Example~\ref{51from4} and Example~\ref{ex:5_2_cycle}, some arguments in the proof of Theorem~\ref{thm:B} fail, leading to incorrect statements.
 However, still some statements are valid.

 Let us also recall an important definition from \cite{Ding}, motivated by Theorem~\ref{thm:B}.
 We adjust it to our setting, as otherwise it may be rarely satisfied (see Example~\ref{ex:5_2_cycle}).
 A renormalization $g$ is said to be \textit{periodic} if there exists a periodic orbit $O$ such that the set $D = \overline{\bigcup_{n=0}^\infty f^{-n}(O)}$ satisfies $D=O$ and $g=R_D f$.
 We say that $f$ is \textit{periodically renormalizable}, provided that renormalization $R_D f$ of $f$ associated to minimal cycle $O$ of $f$ is well defined and periodic.
 Mentioned above theorems from \cite{Ding} were an inspiration to some results in \cite{Cui}.